ieb/NMEA2000_Booklet/README.md

 reads the json inside the book file, configures the UI with pages of widgets (EInkTextBox.java).

 It then either attempts to connect to a list of host port combinations from the book json.
-When it connects it also fetches the current state from the NMEA2000 REST API as TCP only provides updates and some slow polling sensors may not get an update for some time.
+When it connects it also fetches the current state from the NMEA2000 REST API.

 When the booklet is running navigation is by finger swipes left and rig ht to change pages.